skerker/biodock/README.md

 3. Notes
 ----

-+ The CPUs available to Docker are limited by the host machine running docker, so set the virtual machine to have the required number before running Docker.
+⋅⋅⋅The CPUs available to Docker are limited by the host machine running docker, so set the virtual machine to have the required number before running Docker.

-+ The Kernel scheduler will handle the resource contention in the case of multiple containers requiring multiple cores.
+⋅⋅⋅The Kernel scheduler will handle the resource contention in the case of multiple containers requiring multiple cores.